NOTICE / AVVISO

 The rare book collection of over 3,300 volumes consists of chiefly 16th-18th century imprints in classics, classical archaeology, Italian art and architecture, including sizeable collections of Roman guidebooks and early art treatises.

 The Library acquires ca. 2,500 volumes per year.
 It subscribes to 600 current periodicals.
 Gifts are welcome in the core areas of collecting, especially the publications of our Fellows and readers.
 See also Special Collections.

 Services the Library offers, including requesting storage items, in-process items, rare books, interlibrary loan, scanning and photocopying, and computing.

 Requesting Storage Items

 American Academy items found in the catalog with the collection designation STORAGE may be requested using the online request form, which is also accessible in the catalog.
-One trip (11:30 am) is made daily to retrieve these items.
-A maximum of one item may be requested per day.
-If you accompany the staff person to storage, you may consult more than one title.
+Library staff will make one trip daily (2:00 p.m.) with users to Storage.
+Users will be able to make scans of requested articles and check references directly in Storage.
 NB: Please check the online catalog carefully, also for print sources now available online.